 • Residential Hot tubs and Pools: Health and Safety Tips

 • Residential Hot tubs and Pools: Safe Water Quality

 Recreational Water Facilities

 Environmental Health Officers (EHOs) inspect public and commercial pools, hot tubs, spray pools and wading pools (referred to collectively as ‘pools’) to assess compliance with the Pool Regulation.
 The regulation requires operators to maintain a safe and sanitary environment in and around the pool and throughout the surrounding facilities to protect public health and prevent injury.

 Constructing a Pool?

-Under the BC Pool Regulation, any person constructing a pool (Public, Commercial, Hot tub, Wading, or Spray) must first apply for and receive a construction permit.
-To apply for a construction permit, an application accompanied by the plans and specifications, sealed and certified by an engineer or architect, must be submitted to the local health protection office.
+Under the Pool Regulation, any person constructing a pool or modifying an existing pool must first apply for and receive a construction permit.
+To apply for a construction permit, you must submit an application to the local Environmental Health Office.

 The Environmental Health Officer will conduct an initial inspection and, if satisfied that the operation of the pool will not likely constitute a health hazard, issue an operating permit.